SkynetLabs/skynet-kernel/libs/README.md

 	+ use 'skylink32' for base32 skylinks formatted as strings (uncommon)
 	+ use 'skylink64' for base64 skylinks formatted as strings (common)
 	+ use 'skylinkU8' for Uint8Array skylinks (common)

+All conditionals should be multi-line with an open brace and a closing brace.
+Single line conditionals and ternaries are a common source of accidental bugs.